Mrs. Parker and the Vicious Circle: Filming

 Rudolph shot the film in Montreal because the building facades in its old city most closely resembled period New York City.
 Full financing was not acquired until four weeks into principal photography.

 The film's large cast followed Leigh's lead and agreed to work for much lower than their usual salaries.
 Rudolph invited them to write their own dialogue, which resulted in a chaotic first couple of days of principal photography.
 Actor Campbell Scott remembered "Everyone hung on to what they knew about their characters and just sort of threw it out there."

 Actress Jennifer Beals discussed this in her appearance on the Jon Favreau program Dinner for Five, where she stated that while much dialogue was improvised in the style of the real-life characters the actors were playing, many of these characters were not integral to the plot.
 As such, many of the actors had much larger parts that were edited down to nearly nothing in the film’s final cut.

 During the film’s 40-day shoot, the cast stayed in a run-down hotel dubbed Camp Rudolph and engaged in all-night poker games.
 Leigh chose not to participate in these activities, preferring to stay in character on and off camera.
 She did a great amount of research for the role and said "I wanted to be as close to her as I possibly could."
 To this end, Leigh stayed at the Algonquin Hotel for a week and read Parker's entire body of work.
 In addition, the actress listened repeatedly to the two existing audio recordings of Parker in order to perfect the writer's distinctive voice.
 Leigh found that Parker "had a sensibility that I understand very, very well.
 A sadness.
 A depression."

+Leigh later called it "a really fun movie to work on.
+I loved being her.
+I loved pretending to believe that I was that brilliant and quippy and miserable and in love all the time.
+It was a fun place to live."

+The original cut of the film included a scene that showed the origin of the Round Table, a party held by Alexander Woollcott after World War One.
+However this was removed as, according to Coburn, "It just wasn’t the real heart of it to begin with."

+Release

+A rough cut of Mrs. Parker and the Vicious Circle was screened at the 1994 Cannes Film Festival where it divided film critics.
+Coburn recalled "I remember going to the screening before walking down the red carpet, and Altman asked me ‘did people love it’ and I had to say, ‘well it was pretty mixed’.
+Some people did, but I didn’t get an overwhelming sense."
+It was rumored afterwards that Leigh re-recorded several scenes that were too difficult to understand because of her accent but she denied that this happened.
+The film was an Official Selection at the festival and was nominated for the Palme d'Or.